Soulobby/RuneScape/README.md

 # RuneScape

-This repository interacts with the RuneScape API.
+This repository interacts with the non-existent RuneScape API.